-My own publisher is Ulysses Press and you can find my book, The Beeswax Workshop here on Amazon.
+My own publishers are Ulysses Press and Rockridge Press.
+You can find my book, The Beeswax Workshop here on Amazon.
 I highly recommend you get a paperback copy so that you can write right in the margins of the book and make notes about your favorite recipes.
 My other books can also be found on Amazon.
 The Beginner’s Book of Essential Oils and Homegrown Healing.

 The Joybilee Academy is an online herb school that offers short classes on herbal wellness topics that are of interest to beginning and intermediate herbalists.
 These classes teach not just specific herbal techniques but also offer hands on recipes to help you remember what you are learning.
 See a list of all Joybilee Farm Academy classes here.

 Here’s a few more educational resources that I use:

 Schneider Peeps Gardening Journal – Angi at Schneider Peeps has a gardening journal that I love.
 If you need some help getting your garden planning and planting in order, this tool is for you.

 Jan Berry’s Natural Bath Bomb ebooks – In the Natural Bath Bombs eBook, Jan shares tips and recipes, along with basic formulas to use to design your own bath bomb recipes.
 She talks about how bath bombs work, natural colorant options, essential oils, and herbal additives.
 It perfectly complements our bath bomb articles!